If you are a beginner to intermediate tennis player, then a tennis pusher/moonballer can be one of the most frustrating players to play against.

 If you go down the road of hitting more slices and moon balls, then this can lead to you losing rhythm on your regular groundstrokes.

-Therefore it is better to focus on being more consistent with your own game rather than trying to emulate the tennis pusher.
+Therefore it is better to focus on being more consistent with your own game rather than trying to emulate the pusher.

 4. Come to the Net